 The uses are stacked in accordance with the clearance specifications of the site.
-The regular stepping provides open-air patio areas that can be accessed from the shared multi-storey communication zones linked by sweeping spiral staircases running over two or three floors.
+The regular stepping provides open-air patio areas that can be accessed from the shared multi-level communication zones linked by sweeping spiral staircases running over two or three floors.
 These communication platforms are situated on the east and west sides of the building at various levels.
 In this way, points of orientation are created on each floor where staff can meet to chat, hold informal meetings, relax or take a break in the lounge areas.
-The spiral staircases are designed in the architectural tradition of Roche, echoing the elegantly sweeping staircase in Otto R. Salvisberg‘s still widely admired managerial building of 1937.
+The spiral staircases are designed in the architectural tradition of Roche, echoing the elegantly sweeping staircase in Otto R. Salvisberg‘s still widely admired managerial building of 1935/36 (Building 21).
 The height of the building ensures that the 2000 workplaces enjoy fine views, while the relatively narrow form allows ideal natural lighting conditions.
 The floorplan and structure of the individual floors permit a high degree of versatility in partitioning so that individual offices can be opened up to form open-plan work areas.
 The glazing in the office areas is complemented by walk-on patio areas in the communication zones, providing outdoor space and natural ventilation.